arthurmarkiz/Javascript-Studies/README.md

 # Javascript-Studies
- All my studies in basic programming, like data-structure, algorithms and logic.
+ All my studies about patterns, recursion, algorithms, data-structure and others things...

+ ### Topics to be studied:
+ [] Problem Solving Patterns
+ [] Recursion
+ [] Algorithms
+ [] Data Structure